19 Jun

-Anniversary of D-Day, Operation Overlord, WWII
+80th Anniversary of D-Day, Operation Overlord, WWII

-On Thursday June 6, 2024 will be the 80th anniversary of Operation Overlord, better known as D-Day.
+On Thursday June 6, 2024 is the 80th anniversary of Operation Overlord, better known as D-Day.
 Most often D-Day is thought of as being one day, but June 6 was only the first D-Day.
 There was D+1, (Hackensack) D+2, D+3, etcetera.
 The Invasion of Normandy lasted until July 24, 1944.
 The first day began the largest seaborne invasion in history.
 It is often described as the most significant offensive of WWII, because it was the beginning of the end of the war against Nazi Germany.

 Culture Affects Outcomes of War